jdthorpe/winston-log-and-exit/README.md

 	});

-	logger.log_and_exit("info","This message *will* be included in the log files.",0) logger.info("info","This message *might* be included in the log files.") process.nextTick(logger.info("info","This message probably won't be included in the log files.") setTimeout(logger.info("info","This message almost certianly won't be included in the log files."),100)
+	logger.log_and_exit("info","This message *will* be included in the log files.",0) logger.info("This message *might* be included in the log files.") process.nextTick(logger.info("This message probably won't be included in the log files.") setTimeout(logger.info("This message almost certianly won't be included in the log files."),100)

 This can also be used to ensure that uncaught exceptions are logged: